Here, we will talk about slicing a body into pieces, then stitching them together, much like the Frankenstein monster… I mean, Gotlib’s.

-So I had to cut, shift, drill, scalp, tap, and so on.
-Among the poor victims which went under the knife: Lima BB 17009, Jouef Picasso (railcar), Gril-Express (self-service restaurant), one or two UIC, and I forget some, only the Hornby C 61000 shunter got over.
+So, I had to cut, shift, drill, scalp, tap, and so on.
+Among the poor victims which went under the knife: Lima BB 17009, Jouef Picasso (railcar), Gril-Express (self-service dining car), one or two UIC, and I forget some, only the Hornby C 61000 shunter got over.
 Others escaped torture for lack of time.
 To make cut-outs of constant and precise width, I used to look for plates of suitable thickness and I transformed them into saw blades.
 Here are some plans of operations planned and carried out, or not.

-This one was sliced like a dry saussage: it was necessary to reduce its length while respecting a constant spacing between the grids.
+This one was sliced like a dry sausage: it was necessary to reduce its length while respecting a constant spacing between the grids.
 Not simple!
 Operated, accessories rebuilt: pantos, buffers, cabin windows, handles, etc., it only waited for a re-painting.
 But the too cumbersome motor did not allow the height reduced body to get its place correctly again…

 Here again, red is not epochal.
 And there is a misplaced dimension.

 This one escaped the executioner concerning the body; but its bogies were rebuilt from Jouef bogies.
-It would have been also necessary to remake the front faces rather missed.
+It would have been also necessary to remake the front faces rather failed.
 The cumbersome Lima motor would still have been a problem.
 This machine was nevertheless superior to the Jouef, by its correct length and its engraving sharpness.
 Think that Trix made again too wide a model in the late 2000s …